kethan/uqry/README.md

 );

 ```

-Here’s a `README.md` file specifically for the `add` function:

 ---

 # `add` Function

 ## Overview

-The `add` function allows you to dynamically add custom operators to the filtering, aggregation, and pipeline stages of your data processing operations.
+The `add` function allows you to dynamically add custom operators to the filtering, expression, and pipeline stages of your data processing operations.
 This feature is useful for extending the functionality of your data manipulation library with custom logic that can be applied to your datasets.

 ## Function Signature